karminguyen/wip/README.md

 Work In Progress
 ===============

-See the Wiki for more information: https://github.com/colmsjo/wip/wiki
+See my blog for more information: http://colmsjo.com